Optimize Your Sleep for Better Health

 In my last post on sleep we got into a ton of awesome tips for better sleep.
-Thanks to Helix, today we’re going to get even deeper into optimizing your sleep to improve everything from relationships, to productivity, to your ability to maintain a healthy body weight.
+Today we’re going to get even deeper into optimizing your sleep to improve everything from relationships, to productivity, to your ability to maintain a healthy body weight.
 We’ll take a more in depth look at how nutrition, gut health and sleep environment effect your the quality of your sleep and what you can do to improve it.
 I’ve aalso included a recipe for a relaxing reishi elixir you can enjoy as part of a healthy evening routine.